heistp/sce-l4s-bakeoff/README.md

 > This is similar to Scenario 5, but narrowed down to just the FIFO and CoDel
 > combination.
 Correct behaviour would show a brief latency peak caused by the
 > interaction of slow-start with the FIFO in the subject topology, or no peak at
-> all for the control topology; you should see this for whichever RFC-3168 flow is
+> all for the control topology; you should see this for whichever
-> chosen as the control.
-Expected results with L4S in the subject topology,
+> [RFC 3168](https://tools.ietf.org/html/rfc3168) flow is chosen as the control.
+> Expected results with L4S in the subject topology, however, are a peak
-> however, are a peak extending about 4 seconds before returning to baseline.
+> extending about 4 seconds before returning to baseline.

 L4S: Sender → Delay → FIFO middlebox (bottleneck 1) → FQ-AQM middlebox (bottleneck 2) → L4S receiver